I want to go to an inspection with my horse, now what?

 The link below will take you to the registration form.

-• All mares, foals and stallions must be tested for PSSM1.
-Do you want to take your horse to the inspection, but has it not been tested yet?
-No problem, as soon as you participate in an inspection, your horse will be tested for PSSM1 through the studbook.
-The costs of this test amount to € 46 and are borne by the owner.
-Horses/foals proven to be PSSM1 free by PSSM1 free parents do not need to be tested.
+All mares, foals and stallions must be tested for PSSM1.
+Would you like to take your horse to the inspection, but it has not yet been tested?
+No problem, as soon as you enter a judging, your horse will be tested for PSSM1 via the studbook.
+The costs of this test will be borne by the owner.
+Horses/foals whose parents are proven PSSM1-free do not need to be tested.

 Stallions that participate in an inspection for their breeding license must be clear of PSSM1 for the inspection.

-• The costs of participation in the inspection, PSSM1 test, possibly chipping, passport, stable rental and membership must be paid before the inspection.
+The costs of participation in the inspection, PSSM1 test, possibly chipping, passport, stable rental and membership must be paid before the inspection.
 If the invoice is not paid, you will be excluded from participation.

-• The horse has a valid passport including vaccinations.
+The horse has a valid passport including vaccinations.
 For foals that have not yet been chipped, you are requested to hand over the mare's passport to the secretariat.

-• A DNA sample (hair sample) will always be taken from your horse during the inspection, because as a studbook we are obliged to do this from the RVO.
+A DNA sample (hair sample) will always be taken from your horse during the inspection, because as a studbook we are obliged to do this from the RVO.
 This sample is stored in our archive.
 At the request of the RVO, sample DNA can be sent to the laboratory for checking PSSM1 results or parentage.
 If your horse also needs to be tested for PSSM, the studbook consultant will take 2 hair samples.

 First of all, it is important that the adult horse is sufficiently vaccinated.
 This means that the horse has had a basic vaccination and then the repeat vaccination within the year.
 If this is not the case, the vet will have to give a new basic vaccination.
 This is also necessary for all events.
 In addition, it is important that the adult horse is chipped and has a passport.
 This passport must be taken with you to the inspection, where the result of the inspection will be processed.